Eating in KL 2015 - Tim Ho Wan

 The Lo Pa Kow (Carrot Cake) was very good - one of the best versions we've tried.

 Their Siew Mai was great - crunchy with sweet morsels of pork and prawn filling.

-Actually the best items we tried were 2 unassuming items on the menu.
+Actually, the best items we tried were 2 unassuming items on the menu.
 The Congee with Lean Pork, Century Egg and Salted Egg was very tasty and comforting - what comfort food is all about.
-Would go back just for this.
+I would go back just for this.

 The Steamed Rice with Chicken, Sausage and Mushroom had really tender pieces of chicken done the Cantonese way - still springy and had a nice bite to them.
 The sauce was very flavourful and appetizing.

-There are not a lot of desert items on the menu.
+There are not a lot of dessert items on the menu.
 The one that looked most interesting was the Osmanthus Jelly which was what we ordered.
 It was quite good but nothing special.

 We are not sure whether the Dim Sum at Tim Ho Wan Mid Valley represents the same flavour as at the flagship outlet in Hong Kong.
 From this tasting, we would say that the Dim Sums are very good and definitely among some of the best you can get in KL, but they did not blow us away.
 The prices they charge may be cheap by Hong Kong standards, but in KL would place them at the top end among Dim Sum restaurants here.
 Definitely worth a visit but don't set your expectations too high.